maxitron93/tf_notes/APIs.md

 <strong>FAQ</strong>: “When do I need to write low level TensorFlow code?”
 You only need to work at this low level if you are a student studying deep learning or researcher that needs greater control for your experiments; otherwise stick with the high level APIs.

-# Eager vs Graph execution
-Eager execution is an imperative programming environment that evaluates operations immediately, without building graphs. i.e. Operations return concrete values instead of constructing a computational graph to run later.

-Eager execution makes TensorFlow much more intuitive and pythonic.
-However, eager execution can be slower than executing the equivalent graph as it can’t benefit from whole-program optimizations on the graph, and also incurs overheads of interpreting Python code.

-<strong>Protip</strong>: Use Eager execution for research, and for production you should still use Graph execution.
-Note: <strong>AutoGraph</strong> lets you write graph code using natural Python syntax.
-More info: https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/autograph